 Choose Your Location

 The first step in making a DIY plant wall is to choose the area that you will be hanging the plants on.
 Ensure that you choose a structurally sound wall that can handle the weight of the plants, pots, and soil.
-Additionally, you will want a wall that receives at least a small amount of natural light throughout the day (depending on the types of plants you want to include).
+Additionally, you will want a wall that receives natural light throughout the day (depending on the types of plants you want to include).

 Line the Fabric Pockets with Plastic